Baidu, Alibaba and Tencent (BAT)

 On the next page is a summary, not a complete list, of the services supplied offer by the BAT companies.

-When you look at this list, you may conclude that Tencent is the stronger business or the business with the highest potential.
+When you look at this list, you may conclude that Tencent is the more substantial business or the business with the highest potential with their hugely successful WeChat platform.

 Please note; Not all the businesses in this list are owned by the BAT companies; some of them are JVs, partners, etc. The BAT companies have been smart by creating groups of services that make the best use of their extensive user base.